Where to stay in Hanoi First Time: Best areas & districts

 If you are visiting Hanoi for the first time, I recommend spending at least 3 days exploring the city’s famous attractions and enjoying the Vietnamese food.
 From Hanoi, you can easily take day trips to the nearby areas such as Sapa, Ha Giang, Ninh Binh, and Ha Long Bay.

 A tip: I recommend installing the Grab App on your phone.
 It is similar to Uber which will help you to order food, motorbike rides, or car rides without bargaining the prices.
-You can use it to book a car from the Noi Bai International airport.

 Where did I stay in Hanoi?